KeyboardKit/KeyboardKit/README.md

 Since these views are regular views, you can use them in your hosting application as well.

+## Autocomplete

+KeyboardKit supports autocomplete, which means that you can display a toolbar that displays autocomplete suggestions for the currently typed text (e.g. the current word) and replace text in your text document proxy whenever a suggestion is tapped.
+Have a look at the source code and demo app for examples on how to implement this.

+**IMPORTANT** iOS has a bug that causes `textWillChange` and `textDidChange` to not be called when a user types and/or text is sent to the text document proxy.
+This makes autocomplete impossible to implement, since the text document proxy information is not correctly updated when the user types.
+To solve this, you can create an `AutocompleteBugFixTimer`, which solves the problem by moving the text cursor, thus forcing these functions to be called.
+However, this is a nasty hack with side-effects, so use it with caution.
+Check out the source code for more information.

 ### Alerts

 Since keyboard extensions can't display `UIAlertController`s, you can use `KeyboardAlert` to alert messages on top of the keyboard.
 You can use the built-in `ToastAlert` or create a custom one.